adnanq2004/Cyber-Final-Project---cloudcrane/WORKLOG.md

   - Began research on the reverse engineering process.
     - Found information about specific reverse engineering processes, of hardware and software, and of different coding languages.

+##### William:
+3:00-3:35:
+  - Researched tools that can be used for reverse engineering and looked through more PicoCTFs to make hw.
+There are few java ones.

 ### 5/26:

 ##### Adnan: